 User notification of data storage

-Ensure that your organization constructs user tags so that they aren't built upon personal data.
-Each actively defined user tag in your environment can potentially collect personal data.
+Ensure that your organization constructs visit tags so that they aren't built upon personal data.
+Each actively defined visit tag in your environment can potentially collect personal data.
 Only the bare minimum of personal data should be gathered and this information should not be used as the basis for tagging.